Scaling intra-urban climate fluctuations: Methods

+\textbf{Data Sources.} This study includes 142 cities for which urban climate simulations \cite{temperature_urbclim} were available.
+Although the sample mostly contains European cities — reflecting the coverage of the urban climate database — it spans all major climate zones and levels of urban development across the world, providing a diverse global sample.
+The selection was constrained solely by the availability of simulated air temperature data, without applying additional filters.
+All cities included had sufficient spatial extent to ensure meaningful intra-urban comparisons.

-We employed mean daily ambient temperature estimates at 2~m above ground with a 100 × 100 m spatial resolution produced by the UrbClim model \cite{temperature_urbclim} via the VITO UrbClim FTP server (see Data and Code Availability).
+We used mean daily ambient temperature estimates at 2~m above ground with a 100 × 100 m spatial resolution produced by the UrbClim model \cite{temperature_urbclim} via the VITO UrbClim FTP server (see Data and Code Availability).
 UrbClim was developed by the Flemish Institute for Technological Research and it integrates a land surface scheme with a three-dimensional atmospheric boundary layer module, incorporating land cover, soil sealing, vegetation, and meteorological data from the fifth-generation European Centre for Medium-Range Weather Forecasts (ECMWF) Reanalysis.
-For this study, temperature estimates were generated for the entire year 2017.
+For this study, annual averages of temperature estimates were computed for the entire year 2017.

-The annual average $PM~{2.5}$ concentrations are derived from a machine-learning-based global dataset \cite{pm25data_global}.
-The dataset provides daily $PM~{2.5}$ estimates at a 1 km resolution for the period 2017–2022, generated using a model that integrates multiple data sources, including satellite aerosol optical depth (AOD) retrievals (e.g., MODIS MAIAC and GEOS-FP), ground-based air quality monitoring stations (~9500 globally), meteorological variables (e.g., temperature, humidity, wind speed), emissions inventories, and land use information.
+The annual average $PM_{2.5}$ concentrations are derived from a machine-learning-based global dataset \cite{pm25data_global}.
+The dataset provides daily $PM_{2.5}$ estimates at a 1 km resolution for the period 2017–2022, generated using a model that integrates multiple data sources, including satellite aerosol optical depth (AOD) retrievals (e.g., MODIS MAIAC and GEOS-FP), ground-based air quality monitoring stations (9500 globally), meteorological variables (e.g., temperature, humidity, wind speed), emissions inventories, and land use information.
 A spatiotemporally enhanced machine learning model (4D-STET) is used to fill gaps in AOD observations and to account for complex relationships between pollution, meteorology, and surface features.
 For this study, we use the annual average for 2022 to characterize particulate matter exposure across cities.